 - interface_version: By convention, type-specific plugin descriptors begin with the interface version for the given plugin type.
 The server checks interface_version when it loads the plugin to see whether the plugin is compatible with it.
-For keyring plugins, the value of the interface_version member is MYSQL_KEYRING_INTERFACE_VERSION (defined in plugin_keyring.h). - mysql_key_store: A function that obfuscates and stores a key in the keyring. - mysql_key_fetch: A function that deobfuscates and retrieves a key from the keyring. - mysql_key_remove: A function that removes a key from the keyring. - mysql_key_generate: A function that generates a new random key and stores it in the keyring.
+For keyring plugins, the value of the interface_version member is MYSOL KEYRING INTERFACE VERSION (defined in plugin keyring.h). - mysgl key store: A function that obfuscates and stores a key in the keyring. - mysql_key_fetch: A function that deobfuscates and retrieves a key from the keyring. - mysql_key_remove: A function that removes a key from the keyring. - mysql_key_generate: A function that generates a new random key and stores it in the keyring.